 This assignment is based on JSSC 2019, 269, 553-557.
 A link to this paper is included in the web resources.

 The O'Hare group has studied complexes of the permethylpentalene ligand, and recently reported the reaction of a zirconium complex of this ligand with CO2 to form the carbamate.
 A series of three different complexes were prepared, each with slightly different products upon reaction with CO2, illustrating subtle differences in reactivity based on either sterics or electronics.
 To further tangle the web, entropic and enthalpic considerations can also be considered.

 This is a worksheet designed for a flipped-classroom, in-class activity during the first course in our chemistry sequence.
 It teaches the basics of Molecular Orbital Theory from a semi-qualitative standpoint, by showing the constructive and destructive overlap of s-orbital "wavefunctions."
 The activity illustrates the formation of the bonding and antibonding molecular orbitals in H2, shows its molecular orbital diagram, and introduces the concept of bond order.

-A collection of all of the IONiC VIPEr SLiThErs (Supporting Learning with Interactive Teaching: a Hosted, Engaging Roundtable).
-These events are short presentations on a topic followed by a period of discussion between the presenter and live participants.
+A collection of all of the IONiC VIPEr NanoCHAts.
+These are short discussion on a teaching topic by 4-5 faculty members from different institutions.
 Each of these events is recorded and posted to the IONiC VIPEr YouTube Channel.